mcdallas/gert/README.md

 ### Prerequisites

-There is an soft dependency on ffmpeg, for installation instructions follow this [link](https://www.ffmpeg.org/download.html).
+There is a soft dependency on ffmpeg, for installation instructions follow this [link](https://www.ffmpeg.org/download.html).

 You can skip it but without it:
 * Videos hosted on reddit itself (v.reddit.com) won't have sound